nutanix/libvfio-user/docs/vfio-user.rst

 ^^^^^

 The same message format is used in the server's reply with the semantics described above.
-In case the client specified ``reverse_cmd_socket`` in its capabilities, the server may pass a file descriptor to use for the server-to-client command channel.
+In case the client set ``twin_socket`` to true in its capabilities, the server may include a file descriptor to use for the server-to-client command channel in the reply.
+The index of the file descriptor in the ancillary data of the reply is given by the ``twin_socket`` capability field in the reply.

 ``VFIO_USER_DMA_MAP``
 ---------------------